navpil/navpil.github.io/art/power-cult-eng.md

 The Cult of Power is characteristic of criminals.
 It is not surprising that crime is loved in Russia.
 This is the love of criminal songs and criminal culture.
-Criminals are romantisized - poems of Yesenin (Есенин), famous russian poet, are a good example of that.
+Criminals are romantisized - poems of Yesenin (Есенин), famous Russian poet, are a good example of that.
 Articles about "thieves gatherings" (воровские сходки) and who was "crowned" (коронован) there are of a frequent occurrence on serious websites, such as lenta.ru.

-I will quote an article from russian opposition news website meduza.io [Why is the Russian army committing all these atrocities](https://meduza.io/feature/2022/06/05/terror-mirnogo-naseleniya-v-ukraine-stal-nastoyaschim-shokom-pochemu-rossiyskaya-armiya-sovershaet-vse-eti-zverstva)
+I will quote an article from Russian opposition news website meduza.io [Why is the Russian army committing all these atrocities](https://meduza.io/feature/2022/06/05/terror-mirnogo-naseleniya-v-ukraine-stal-nastoyaschim-shokom-pochemu-rossiyskaya-armiya-sovershaet-vse-eti-zverstva)

 > Having legalized themselves in the authorities, the former bandits brought their life philosophy with them into the public sphere: cynicism, the Cult of Power, greed, the conviction that everyone around is corrupt, and a readiness for violence.
 >